-It provides an aerobic workout that strengthens your heart and lungs, which will also build cardio stamina.
-It’s also a full-body workout, which helps increase physical endurance.
+It provides an aerobic workout that strengthens your heart and lungs, which also builds cardio stamina.
+It’s a full-body workout, which helps increase physical endurance.

-Using the elliptical machine will get you burning calories, which will help you lose weight.
+Using the elliptical machine will get you burning calories, which helps you lose weight.
 By changing your workout regularly, even if it’s just increasing the resistance, you’ll develop muscle.
 More muscle allows your body to burn more calories.